ftmoztl/car-parking-with-reinforcement-learning/README.md

 # Visualization
 The agent movements are visualized by using the ‘pillow’ package of Python.
 It’s adapted to the 20x20 field.
 A function is created to visualize roads, agents, parking lots, and target places.
 You can find in the visualization-traffic.ipynb notebook.

+# Flexible Environment
+For real cases, of course, there will not be a fixed-size field for the agent.
+To play with the environment, target, and other constants, a flexible environment are designed.
+In this flexible environment, agents can learn and be tested for the field with high size.
+And The ‘learning-flexible-env.py’ also includes the random solution to see how Q-learning is working effectively and the random solution is very slow.

 # Additional Studies